Sonukr/react-gitbook/lectures/01-react/07_props.md

     age={person.personAge}
   />,
   document.getElementById('root')
-);
+)
 ```

-We don't have to change anything in App.js, because it's still receiving two props - "name" and "age".
+We don't have to change anything in `App.js`, because it's still receiving exactly the same values for exactly the same two props - `name` and `age`.
+We're just sending it those values in a slightly different way.

 > Check it out!
 If you browse to http://localhost:3000 nothing should have changed.

-Try changing the values in the `person` object, without changing the ReactDOM.render() call, and see how the page updates.
+Try changing the values inside the `person` object without changing the `ReactDOM.render` call.
+See how the page updates.